zextras/tech-doc/source/carbonio-ce/usage.rst

 create a new calendar appointment while reading e-mails or search for contacts when planning an event on calendar.

 To do so, use |product|\ 's top bar, shown in :numref:`fig_top_bar`.
-Click the blue :bdg-primary:`NEW` button to create a new object in the module you are currently in (i.e., while in the calendar, create a new appointment) or the :octicon:`chevron-down;1em;sd-bg-primary sd-text-white` to create a new object in another module.
+Click the blue |new| button to create a new object in the module you are currently in (i.e., while in the calendar, create a new appointment) or the :octicon:`chevron-down;1em;sd-bg-primary sd-text-white` to create a new object in another module.

-The search works in a similar way: the white button on the right-hand side of :bdg-primary:`NEW`, which changes label depending on the current module, can be used to search in the module the string provided in the text box.
+The search works in a similar way: the white button on the right-hand side of, which changes label depending on the current module, can be used to search in the module the string provided in the text box.
 Click the :octicon:`chevron-down;1em;sd-bg-light sd-text-black` to search in a